szczyglis-dev/py-gpt/README.md

 To integrate your own model or provider into **PYGPT**, you can reference the sample classes located in the `llm` directory of the application.
 These samples can act as an example for your custom class.
 Ensure that your custom wrapper class includes two essential methods: `chat` and `completion`.
 These methods should return the respective objects required for the model to operate in `chat` and `completion` modes.

 # Plugins

+The application can be enhanced with plugins to add new features.

+The following plugins are currently available, and GPT can use them instantly:

+- `Command: Google Web Search` - allows searching the internet via the Google Custom Search Engine.

+- `Command: Files I/O` - grants access to the local filesystem, enabling GPT to read and write files, as well as list and create directories.

+- `Command: Code Interpreter` - responsible for generating and executing Python code, functioning much like the Code Interpreter on ChatGPT, but locally.
+This means GPT can interface with any script, application, or code.
+The plugin can also execute system commands, allowing GPT to integrate with your operating system.
+Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to GPT.

+- `Command: Custom Commands` - allows you to create and execute custom commands on your system.

+- `Audio Output (Microsoft Azure)` - provides voice synthesis using the Microsoft Azure Text To Speech API.

+- `Audio Output (OpenAI TTS)` - provides voice synthesis using the OpenAI Text To Speech API.

+- `Audio Input (OpenAI Whisper)` - offers speech recognition through the OpenAI Whisper API.

+- `Self Loop` - creates a self-loop mode, where GPT can generate a continuous conversation between two AI instances, effectively talking to itself.

+- `Real Time` - automatically adds the current date and time to prompts, informing the model of the real-time moment.

 ## Command: Files I/O